Unirep/Unirep/packages/docs/docs/circuits-api/base-proof.md

 ## proof

-The proof data formatted as `bigint[]`.
+The proof data formatted as `string[]`.
 Use this property when interacting with smart contracts.

 ```ts
 proof.proof